Are Commitments Cluttering Your Life?

 1. Just Say No

 Consider no as an automatic response.
-If your weekends are busy, then simply say no. People will appreciate this more than constantly a maybe or a yes that then gets canceled.
-You don’t have to worry about other people’s feelings or FOMO if you know that there is no room in your schedule to make a commitment.
+If your weekends are busy, then say no. People will appreciate this more than constantly a maybe or a yes that then gets canceled.
+You don’t have to worry about other people’s feelings or FOMO if you know that there is no room in your schedule to commit.
 Most people won’t be offended if you decline their offer.
-Be kind, have a blanket response ready, and simply say no.
+Be kind, have a blanket response ready, and say no.

 2: Have a Family Meeting